 This vigorous variety produces light yellow-green fruit with a red blush in late summer; very showy white flowers in spring and an upright oval habit, very ornamental; needs a pollinator; shows resistance to fireblight.

-Moonglow Pear is a small tree that is commonly grown for its edible qualities.
+Moonglow Pear is a small tree that is typically grown for its edible qualities.
 It produces light green oblong pears (which are botanically known as 'pomes') with a red blush which are usually ready for picking in late summer.
 The fruit will often fade to yellow over time.
 The pears have a sweet taste and a firm texture.

 The pears are most often used in the following ways: